 Alpha Chi, Gamma Chapter

-For additional information, please contact the Alpha Chi Gamma Chapter at firstname.lastname@example.org.
+For more information, contact the Alpha Chi Gamma Chapter at firstname.lastname@example.org.

 Beta Beta Beta (Biology), Epsilon Gamma Chapter